bestie/terrestrial/README.md

 * Eager loading to avoid the `n + 1` query problem

 There are some [conspicuous missing features](https://github.com/bestie/sequel_mapper/blob/master/MissingFeatures.md) that you may want to read more about.
+If you want to contribute to solving any of the problems listed please open an issue to discuss.

 SequelMapper does not reinvent the wheel with querying abstraction and migrations, instead these responsibilities are delegated to Sequel such that